-- 270 Courses under this heading are designed to explore a wide variety of topics in the humanities that are not covered under any other course number.
-All texts are in English.
-This course may be repeated if the subject matter differs.
-See current Program of Classes to determine if this course fulfills general education requirements.
-Offered occasionally. - 370 Advanced examination of topics in the humanities.
+370 Special Topics-Humanities Advanced examination of topics in the humanities.
 All texts are in English.
 Work in original languages, if not English, is allowed, after consultation with the instructor.
 Prerequisite: Gateway Colloquium.
 This course may be repeated if the subject matter differs.
 See current Program of Classes to determine if this course fulfills general education requirements.
 Offered occasionally.